Election officials continue to stress need for more poll workers

 “Our elections can’t function without poll workers,” he said.
 “They’re necessary to make sure that polls open on time.
 Without an adequate number of poll workers, they won’t open on time, if at all.
 If you don’t have poll workers, voters are subject to long lines, having to wait hours to vote.
 In West Virginia, that hasn’t been the case, but we’ve seen it elsewhere.”

-Ideally, each polling place would have five poll workers, Gallagher said.
+Ideally, each polling place has five poll workers, Gallagher said.
 In the midst of the pandemic, some polling places were forced to operate with as few as three poll workers during the state’s June 9 primary election.

-Poll workers get paid between $125 and $220 for their work on Election Day, depending on which county they work in, Gallagher said.
-A person may work as a poll worker only in the county in which they are registered to vote.
+Poll workers get paid anywhere between $125 and $220 for their work on Election Day, depending on which county they work in, Gallagher said.
+A person only can work as a poll worker in the county in which they are registered to vote.

-In Putnam County, County Clerk Brian Wood uses a minimum of five poll workers at each of the 74 precincts in his county.
+In Putnam County, County Clerk Brian Wood uses five poll workers as a minimum at each of the 74 precincts in his county.
 At some of the more crowded polling places, as many as eight or nine poll workers are used, he said.

-Wood noted that poll workers as a group tend to be “an older population, in general” and are thus at a greater risk of contracting more severe cases of COVID-19.
+Wood noted poll workers, as a group, tend to be “an older population, in general” and are thus at a greater risk of contracting more severe cases of COVID-19.

 “Every clerk in the state is always taking names and numbers,” Wood said.
 “That way they have a short list of people to fill in those gaps (on Election Day).
 We’ll take names and numbers all the way up until Election Day.”

-Poll workers must be at least 18 years old at the time of the November general election and be a registered voter.
+Poll workers must be 18 years old at the time of the November general election and be a registered voter.
 The deadline to register to vote in West Virginia is Oct.
 13.

 People can volunteer to be poll workers either by visiting the Secretary of State’s website, www.GoVoteWV.com or by calling their local county clerk’s office.